Continuing the ADF project – Islam

 Another difference between Tablighis and other Muslims groups is a requirement to travel for at least 40 days per year to perform ‘Dawaa’ or missionary activities.
 If you see your ‘Dawaa’ as being the organisation and survival of a rebel group, ‘travel’ takes on a whole new meaning.

-Islamic radicalism in the ADF has always underpinned the vision of the leadership but I would argue that this vision has evolved over time into soemthing much harder than previously.
+Islamist radicalism in the ADF has always underpinned the vision of the leadership but I would argue that this vision has evolved over time into something much harder than previously.